arthurmco/demangler-js/README.md

 mangled string, it is not known, and it will print only the types of the parameters.

+## Roadmap

+ - Support operators
+ - Support Visual C++
+ - Maybe support other languages, like Rust or Go.

 ## License

 MIT license.